IngaObloza/SQL-CodeWars/6-kyu/Conditional Count.md

 ## Conditional Count

-Given a 'payment' table, which is a part of DVD Rental Sample Database, with the following schema
+Given a `payment` table, which is a part of DVD Rental Sample Database, with the following schema

 ```
 Column       | Type                        | Modifiers